Yazhou-Z/Yazhou-Z.github.io/_pages/about.md

   - /about.html

 ---
 I am a junior student majoring in BME and CS at the University of Hong Kong.
-In 2023, I am visiting at UC Berkeley.
+In 2023, I am a visiting student at UC Berkeley.
 I am working on manifold learning at the [Redwood Theoretical Neuroscience Center](https://redwood.berkeley.edu/).
 (How to pronounce “Yazhou”(雅洲): like “Ya-Joe”)

 I am deeply passionate about understanding how the brain works.
-My research interests include recognition and attention in visual system, neural manifold learning, face recognition (*Fun fact: Yazhou has face agnosia LOL*😆), and neuromodulation.
+My research interests include recognition and attention in visual system, neural manifold learning, face recognition (*Fun fact: Yazhou has face agnosia* 😆), and neuromodulation.

 If you are a potential collaborator with similar interests, feel free to email me at *<a href="mailto:yazhou@berkeley.edu">yazhou@berkeley.edu</a>*.
 I am open to discussing my current projects or exploring potential cooperation.